Anne Murray

 Morna Anne Murray (born June 20, 1945) is a Canadian retired country, pop and adult contemporary music singer who has sold over 55 million album copies worldwide during her over 40-year career.
 Murray has won four Grammys including the Grammy Award for Best Female Pop Vocal Performance in 1978.

 Murray was the first Canadian female solo singer to reach No. 1 on the U.S. charts and also the first to earn a Gold record for one of her signature songs, "Snowbird" (1970).
-She is often cited as one of the female Canadian artists who paved the way for other international Canadian success stories such as k.d. lang, Céline Dion, and Shania Twain.
+She is often cited as one of the female Canadian artists who paved the way for other internationally successful Canadian artists such as k.d. lang, Céline Dion, and Shania Twain.
 Murray is well known for her Grammy Award-winning 1978 number-one hit (in several countries) "You Needed Me", and is the first woman and the first Canadian to win Album of the Year at the 1984 Country Music Association Awards for her Gold-plus 1983 album A Little Good News.

-Besides four Grammys, Murray has received a record 26 Juno Awards, three American Music Awards, three Country Music Association Awards, and three Canadian Country Music Association Awards.
+Besides four Grammys, Murray has received a record 25 Juno Awards, three American Music Awards, three Country Music Association Awards, and three Canadian Country Music Association Awards.
 She has been inducted into the Canadian Country Music Hall of Fame, the Juno Hall of Fame, the Canadian Songwriters Hall of Fame, and Canadian Broadcast Hall of Fame.
 She is a member of the Country Music Hall of Fame Walkway of Stars in Nashville and has her own star on the Hollywood Walk of Fame in Los Angeles and on Canada's Walk of Fame in Toronto.

 In 2011, Billboard ranked her 10th on their list of the 50 Biggest Adult Contemporary Artists Ever.

 Early life

-Morna Anne Murray was born in the coal-mining town of Springhill, Nova Scotia, to nurse and charity worker Marion Margaret (née Burke; 1914–2006), and Dr. James Carson Murray (1908–1980), the town's physician.
-Anne has five brothers, her youngest brother Bruce died in 2020.
+Morna Anne Murray was born on June 20, 1945 in the coal-mining town of Springhill, Nova Scotia, to nurse and charity worker Marion Margaret (née Burke; 1914–2006), and Dr. James Carson Murray (1908–1980), the town's physician.
+She had five brothers; her youngest brother Bruce died in 2020.

 After expressing an early interest in music, she studied piano for six years.
-By age 15, Murray took a bus ride every Saturday morning from Springhill to Tatamagouche, Nova Scotia, for singing lessons.
-One of her earliest performances was of the song "Ave Maria" (Note: The part of the source available online does not say which version of "Ave Maria" this was, but the best-known ones are those by Bach/Gounod and by Schubert.) at her high school graduation in 1962.
+By age 15, she was taking a bus ride every Saturday morning from Springhill to Tatamagouche, Nova Scotia for singing lessons.
+One of her earliest performances was of the song "Ave Maria" (Note: The part of the source available online does not say which version of "Ave Maria" this was, but the best-known ones are those by Bach/Gounod and by Schubert.) at her high-school graduation in 1962.
 Following high school, Murray attended Mount Saint Vincent University in Halifax for one year.
 She later studied Physical Education at University of New Brunswick in Fredericton.
-After receiving her degree in 1966, Murray taught physical education at Athena Regional high school in Summerside, Prince Edward Island, for one year.
+After receiving her degree in 1966, she taught physical education at Athena Regional High School in Summerside, Prince Edward Island for one year.

-Her brother Bruce Murray released several recordings of his own with several songs on the RPM charts between 1976 and 1982.
+Her brother Bruce Murray released several recordings himself and had several songs on the RPM charts between 1976 and 1982.